marrobi/Microsoft-and-Containers/DockerMachine/readme.md

 ## Azure PowerShell Module

-1. Open a PowerShell prompt by typing PowerShell at a command prompt/terminal:
+1. Open a PowerShell prompt by typing <code>powershell</code> at a command prompt/terminal:

 <code>
 powershell